mjk134/cap-utilities/README.md

 # Cap Utilities

+A utility mod for fabric (soon quilt) with different tweaks, configurations both singleplayer tweaks and global utilities.

+## Project progess

+All project progress should be logged in the projects tab.

 ## Setup

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.